Gazza7205/cloud-workshop-labs/lab-exercise7.md

 - [Trace service on Jaeger](#trace-service-on-jaeger)

 ### Enable Tracing on Gateway
-We would like to control the amount of tracing so that it does not affect the Gateway performance and backend(Jaeger/Elastic search etc) disk space.
+We would like to control the amount of tracing so that it does not affect the Gateway performance and backend (e.g. Jaeger, elasticsearch, etc) disk space.
-In gateway we can enable and disable the trace using cwp `otel.traceEnabled`.
+In gateway we can enable and disable the trace using the cluster-wide property, `otel.traceEnabled`.
 Also, we need to configure which service to trace.
-This can be configured using `otel.traceConfig` cwp.
+This can be configured using the `otel.traceConfig` cluster-wide property.
 This should in a json format.
-1. Service(s) to trace can be specified by the url (regx) or service uid.
+1. Service(s) to trace can be specified by the resolution URL (regular expression) or service UID.
 2. Each assertion executed under a service trace is represented as a span.
 We can include/exclude the assertions to trace.
-Some assertions like 'SetVariable' may not be needed to be traced and can be included.
+Some assertions like 'SetVariable' may not be needed to be traced and can be excluded.
-3. Each span/assertion optionally have array of events/logs.
+3. Each span/assertion may optionally have an array of events/logs.
 They represent the context variables with values at the end of assertion execution.
-The assertion which need to trace the context variables need to be specified.
+Assertions which need to trace context variables need to be specified.
 By default none of the spans will have events with context variable values.

-Lets enable the trace for our service using url regx and also trace all context variables.
+Lets enable the trace for our service using the URL regular expression and also trace all context variables.
-Add below cpws to Gateway custom resource at  _***spec.app.cwp.properties***_.
+Add below cluster-wide properties to Gateway custom resource at  _***spec.app.cwp.properties***_.

-Continue using the Gateway CRD file from exercise5 [here](/exercise5-resources/gateway.yaml).
+Continue using the Gateway CRD file from exercise5 [exercise5-resources/gateway.yaml](/exercise5-resources/gateway.yaml).
-</br> __**Uncomment lines from 104 to 115**__
+</br> __**Uncomment lines from 111 to 122**__

 ```yaml
 - name: otel.traceEnabled